The Battle for Inner Freedom: How to Overcome Chronic Worrying and The Anxious Mind

 Individuals with high-functioning anxiety often appear successful and composed.
 We may not have the problems that other neurodiverse people have because we're able to successfuly maintain jobs, relationships, and daily responsibilities.
 But the reality is that underneath, we are struggling.

-We can mask our struggles by appearing calm and composed, or overly confident or positive
+We can mask our struggles by appearing calm and composed, or overly confident or positive.

 The social perks of high-functioning anxiety are many.